insight-chain/inb-go/README.md

 but we've enumerated a few common parameter combos to get you up to speed quickly on how you can run your own `ginb` instance.

-### Full node on the main Inb network
+### Full node on the main INB network

-By far the most common scenario is people wanting to simply interact with the Inb
+By far the most common scenario is people wanting to simply interact with the INB
 network: create accounts; transfer funds; Mortgage or release; deploy and interact with contracts.
 For this particular use-case the user doesn't care about years-old historical data, so we can fast-sync quickly to the current state of the network.
 To do so: